gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 Put this controller into `src/main/scala/gitbucket/core/IndexController.scala` and open `/hoge` in your browser.
 You will see `Hello World`.

-Twirl recognize parts of after `@` as Scala code and process them in nice touch.
+Twirl recognize parts after `@` as Scala code and process them in nice touch.
 Almost template files in `src/twirl/gitbucket/core` are matched with url.
 Try to see pages you care about on GitBucket.

 In Scalatra, you can retreive request parameters as following: